Safe Harbor Statement

 We face intense competition both from within our industry and from other leisure product alternatives.

 New competitors may emerge as there are low barriers to entry in our industry, which has led to highly competitive markets consisting of various-sized entities, ranging from small or local operators to large regional businesses.
 If our customers are attracted by the alternatives afforded by any of our competitors, they may be less inclined to purchase products or services from us, impacting our results of operations.
-Given the density and demand for pool products, some geographic markets that we serve also tend to have a higher concentration of competitors than others, particularly California, Texas, Florida and Arizona.
-These states encompass our four largest markets and represented approximately 54% of our net sales in 2023.
+Given the density and demand for pool products, some geographic markets that we serve also tend to have a higher concentration of competitors than others, particularly Florida, California, Texas and Arizona.
+These states encompass our four largest markets and represented approximately 54% of our net sales in 2024.
 The entry of significant new competitors into these markets could negatively impact our sales.

 More aggressive competition by store- and internet-based mass merchants and large pool or irrigation supply retailers could adversely affect our sales.

 Mass market retailers today carry a limited range of, and devote a limited amount of shelf space to, merchandise and products targeted to our industry.
-Historically, mass market retailers have generally expanded by adding new stores and product breadth, but their product offering of pool and irrigation related products has remained relatively constant.
-Should store‑ and internet-based mass market retailers increase their focus on the pool or irrigation industries or increase the breadth of their pool and irrigation and related product offerings, they may become a more significant competitor for our direct customers and end-use consumers, which could have an adverse impact on our business.
+Historically, mass market retailers have generally expanded by adding new stores and products, but their offering of pool and irrigation related products has remained relatively constant.
+Should store and internet-based mass market retailers increase their focus on the pool or irrigation industries or increase the breadth of their pool and irrigation and related product offerings, they may become a more significant competitor for our direct customers and end-use consumers, which could have an adverse impact on our business.
 Additionally, because the internet facilitates competitive entry, price transparency and comparison shopping, increased internet sales by us or our competitors could increase the level of competition we face or reduce our margin.
 Further, we may face additional competitive pressures if large pool or irrigation supply retailers look to expand their customer base to compete more directly within the distribution channel.

 We depend on our ability to attract, develop and retain highly qualified personnel.

 We consider our employees to be the foundation for our growth and success.
 As such, our future success depends in large part on our ability to attract, retain and motivate qualified personnel.
 This includes succession planning related to our executive officers and key management personnel.
-Hiring and retaining such qualified individuals may be adversely impacted by several factors, including (i) uncertainties regarding general economic conditions or our industry, (ii) our failure to offer competitive compensation and (iii) increased competition for qualified individuals.
+Hiring and retaining such qualified individuals may be adversely impacted by several factors, including (i) uncertainties regarding general economic conditions or industry conditions, (ii) our failure to offer competitive compensation and (iii) increased competition for qualified individuals.
 If we are unable to attract and retain key personnel, our operating results could be adversely affected.

 Given the seasonal nature of our business, we may hire additional employees during the summer months, including seasonal and part-time employees, who generally are not employed during the off-season.
 If we are unable to attract and hire additional personnel during the peak season, our operating results could be negatively impacted.
 Additionally, competition for qualified employees could require us to pay higher wages to attract and retain a sufficient number of employees.